theborakompanioni/azure-docs.de-de/articles/data-lake-analytics/data-lake-analytics-get-started-net-sdk.md

    ms.date="09/23/2016"
    ms.author="edmaca"/>

-# Lernprogramm: Erste Schritte mit Azure Data Lake Analytics mithilfe des .NET SDK
+# <a name="tutorial:-get-started-with-azure-data-lake-analytics-using-.net-sdk"></a>Tutorial: get started with Azure Data Lake Analytics using .NET SDK

 [AZURE.INCLUDE [get-started-selector](../../includes/data-lake-analytics-selector-get-started.md)]

-Es wird beschrieben, wie Sie das Azure .NET SDK zum Übermitteln von Aufträgen, die in [U-SQL](data-lake-analytics-u-sql-get-started.md) geschrieben wurden, an Data Lake Analytics verwenden.
-Weitere Informationen zu Data Lake Analytics finden Sie unter [Übersicht über Azure Data Lake Analytics](data-lake-analytics-overview.md).
+Learn how to use the Azure .NET SDK to submit jobs written in [U-SQL](data-lake-analytics-u-sql-get-started.md) to Data Lake Analytics.
+For more information about Data Lake Analytics, see [Azure Data Lake Analytics overview](data-lake-analytics-overview.md).

-In diesem Tutorial entwickeln Sie eine C#-Konsolenanwendung zum Übermitteln eines U-SQL-Auftrags, bei dem eine durch Tabulatorzeichen getrennte Datei (TSV) eingelesen und in eine kommagetrennte Datei (CSV) umgewandelt wird.
-Um das gleiche Tutorial unter Verwendung anderer unterstützter Tools zu durchlaufen, können Sie auf die Registerkarten am Anfang dieses Artikels klicken.
+In this tutorial, you will develop a C# console application to submit a U-SQL job that reads a tab separated values (TSV) file and converts it into a comma separated values (CSV) file.
+To go through the same tutorial using other supported tools, click the tabs on the top of this article.

-##Voraussetzungen
+##<a name="prerequisites"></a>Prerequisites

-Bevor Sie mit diesem Lernprogramm beginnen können, benötigen Sie Folgendes:
+Before you begin this tutorial, you must have the following:

-- **Visual Studio 2015, Visual Studio 2013 Update 4 oder Visual Studio 2012 mit Installation von Visual C++**.
+- **Visual Studio 2015, Visual Studio 2013 update 4, or Visual Studio 2012 with Visual C++ Installed**.
-- **Microsoft Azure SDK für .NET-Version 2.5 oder höher**.
-Führen Sie die Installation mit dem [Webplattform-Installer](http://www.microsoft.com/web/downloads/platform.aspx) durch.
+- **Microsoft Azure SDK for .NET version 2.5 or above**.
+Install it using the [Web platform installer](http://www.microsoft.com/web/downloads/platform.aspx).
-- **Ein Azure Data Lake Analytics-Konto**.
-Weitere Informationen finden Sie unter [Manage Data Lake Analytics using Azure .NET SDK](data-lake-analytics-manage-use-dotnet-sdk.md) (Verwalten von Data Lake Analytics mit dem Azure .NET SDK).
+- **An Azure Data Lake Analytics account**.
+See [Manage Data Lake Analytics using Azure .NET SDK](data-lake-analytics-manage-use-dotnet-sdk.md).

-##Erstellen einer Konsolenanwendung
+##<a name="create-console-application"></a>Create console application

-In diesem Tutorial verarbeiten Sie einige Suchprotokolle.
-Das Suchprotokoll kann entweder in einem Data Lake-Speicher oder einem Azure-BLOB-Speicher gespeichert werden.
+In this tutorial, you will process some search logs.
+The search log can be stored in either Data Lake store or Azure Blob storage.

-Ein Beispiel für ein Suchprotokoll finden Sie in einem öffentlichen Azure-Blobcontainer.
-In der Anwendung laden Sie die Datei auf die Arbeitsstation herunter und laden sie dann in das Data Lake Store-Standardkonto Ihres Data Lake Analytics-Kontos.
+A sample search log can be found in a public Azure Blob container.
+In the application, you will download the file to your workstation, and then upload the file to the default Data Lake Store account of your Data Lake Analytics account.

-**So erstellen Sie eine Anwendung**
+**To create an application**

-1. Öffnen Sie Visual Studio.
+1. Open Visual Studio.
-2. Erstellen Sie eine C#-Konsolenanwendung.
+2. Create a C# console application.
-3. Öffnen Sie die NuGet-Paketverwaltungskonsole, und führen Sie folgende Befehle aus:
+3. Open NuGet Package Management console, and run the following commands:

         Install-Package Microsoft.Azure.Management.DataLake.Analytics -Pre
         Install-Package Microsoft.Azure.Management.DataLake.Store -Pre